jerielng/mobile-guide/README.md

 ## Cross-Platform Mobile Guide for Native iOS & Android Developers

 ### Overview of Mobile Development
 Think about your smartphone.
 It wasn't too long ago that the smartphone market was only emerging.
-Before, we had to hop onto a laptop or dekstop just to do a quick Google search, and for some of us, this made up even a significant portion of our lifetime.
+Before, we had to hop onto a laptop or desktop just to do a quick Google search, and for some of us, this made up even a significant portion of our lifetime.
 Now everyone is carrying a personalized digital Swiss Army knife in their own pocket.
 These days, the average person no longer has need to carry around a flashlight or a camera.
 And the most exciting part about it all is that you, as a mobile software engineer, can develop the skillset to build the apps that go on these devices.

 Mobile development is an interesting subfield of programming, as it calls on you to think about the visual design of the front-end client you are building, while bearing in mind the restrictions of the hardware you're building it for--from battery life to network connectivity.